prakash-naikwadi/business-landing-page/readme.md

-## ⭐ Web Hosting Landing Page Project 12 ⭐
+## ⭐ Business Landing Page Project 12 ⭐

 This is a assignment given in **"JavaScript Full Stack Web Developer Bootcamp"** by **iNeuron**, built using **HTML5 and CSS3**.
 <br>